For those affected by wildfires in Washington

 Carryover means certain unspent funds may "carry over" into the following year without affecting annual maximums.

-To receive carryover, employees must enroll in a Medical FSA for the following plan year or have at least $120 left in their current year's balance.
+To receive carryover, employees must enroll in a Limited Purpose FSA for the following plan year or have at least $120 left in their current year's balance.

-Find real-world carryover examples on the FSAs webpage for public employees.
+Find real-world carryover examples in the FSA Enrollment Guide.

 All eligible FSA expenses must be incurred by the end of the plan year, December 31.